LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Dataset Details

 \subsubsection{PubMed papers}

-For PubMed Central papers, we begin our cleaning process by filtering out XML files that do not have PMIDs.
-Next, we unify the citation style, converting superscript numbers and author names to citations within brackets [$\cdot$].
-Using regular expressions, we then extract citations and map them to the PMIDs of the papers in the graph.
-Similar to our approach with arXiv papers, we extract the citing sentence and local context for each citation.
-We also extract the related work section using the same procedure, mapping section titles to predefined possible matches, with the introduction taken as the default last resort.
-Finally, for each citation, we provide an indicator variable specifying whether the citation belongs to the related work section.
+For PubMed Central papers, we start by discarding XML files without PMIDs.
+We then unify citation styles, converting superscripts and in-text names to bracketed references.
+Citations are extracted via regular expressions and mapped to PMIDs.
+As with arXiv papers, we extract citation contexts and identify the related work section using the same title-matching strategy, defaulting to the introduction when needed.
+Each citation is similarly flagged based on its section location.